computate-org/computate/README.md

 1. By writing YAML rules into a Java class and method comments.
 2. Define some spine discs in your Java classes, which are `protected void` methods that start with the `_` underscore character.
-3. Let the Computate code generation watcher service index your code in a Solr search engine on your own computer.
+3. The Computate code generation watcher service will recognize that your Java class has changed, and automatically index your code in a Solr search engine on your own computer.
 4. The Computate code generation service will generate the code you need.
 5. Use the [Computate Developer products](https://computate.org/en-us/search/product) like the [Computate Smart Website Builder](https://computate.org/en-us/search/product?fq=pageId:computate-smart-website-builder) to build the rest of your site.